DarkPhotonBeam/photonreact/README.md

 Of course this is just a basic example of what you can do with PhotonReact, to learn more visit the documentation.

+## Current Limitations

+* The nesting of PRRoots is not possible and will cause errors, it is advised to use PRRoots on main elements.

 ## Documentation

 ### States